 The primary activity of our land joint ventures is the development and sale of lots to joint venture partners and/or unrelated builders.
 In 2024, we entered into a new land joint venture from which we expect to purchase lots in the future for home construction.
 Our mortgage joint venture is engaged in mortgage activities and primarily provides mortgage services to our homebuyers.
-As of March 31, 2025, we had two active equity-method land joint ventures and one mortgage joint venture.
-The mortgage joint venture is engaged in mortgage activities and primarily provides mortgage services to our homebuyers.
+As of June 30, 2025, we had two active equity-method land joint ventures and one mortgage joint venture.